-Ethical approval for this study will be sought through the Ethics Committee of the Department of Education, University of York.
-Consent for participation in the trial will be through Head teacher optin and teacher consent.
-The use of pupil data will be through parental information sheets, including use of NPD data, and opt-out consent.
+Ethical approval for this study was obtained through the Ethics Committee of the Department of Education, University of York (31/01/2017: Ref: 17/01).
+Initial consent for participation in the trial was be through Head teacher opt-in and teacher consent.
+The use of pupil data was through parental information sheets, including use of NPD data, and opt-out consent.